A calm, human-first approach to automation

 Step 3 — Train & empower

 Implementation is never the end of the process.
+Also in my standalone trainings aim at boosting your team’s confidence.

 I always include:

-clear explanations of how the system works
+clear explanations of how systems work

 hands-on training sessions (remote)